-A. Sick Leave
+B. Sick Leave

-1. In the case of personal illness or accident, or illness in the immediate family (parent, husband, wife, child, brother, sister, grandchild or other relationship determined by the Superintendent of Schools,) employees shall be allowed absence of fifteen (15) working days during each school year without loss of pay.
+1. In the case of personal illness or accident, or illness in the immediate family (parent, spouse, child, sibling, grandchild or other relationship determined by the Superintendent of Schools) or any individual residing in the home of the employee, teachers shall be allowed absence of fifteen (15) working days during each school year without loss of pay.